The Hospice Assist Program

 - Accompaniment on outings (for ambulatory clients)

-Individuals with serious, life-limiting illness and their caregivers who live in the counties we serve qualify for our services and will likely benefit from extra support.
+Individuals with serious, life-limiting illness and their caregivers living in the counties we serve may benefit from our service resources.
 If you or someone you love is experiencing the following, please give us a call:

 - Individuals facing acute decline in functioning or progression of illness

 - Individuals pursuing curative treatment or receiving hospice services

 Referrals from healthcare providers and other community agencies as well as individual inquiries are all accepted.